viperleed/viperleed/doc/content/parameters/sitedef.rst

    SITE_DEF Fe = tet 1 2, oct 4-10 12, surf top(2)
    SITE_DEF O = surf top(2)

-The first argument is the element name in the :ref:`POSCAR<POSCAR>` file for sites that are being defined.
+The first argument is the element name in the :ref:`POSCAR` file for sites that are being defined.
 After the "=" sign, comma-delimited groups should contain names of the sites and the atom numbers to be assigned (number of atom in the POSCAR list /